How to Start a Career in Crime Scene Cleaning

 While a college degree isn’t always mandatory, qualifications in fields like public health, biology, or environmental science can be advantageous.

-Start by shadowing experienced cleaners or taking an entry-level position with biohazard remediation companies.
+Start by taking an entry-level position with biohazard remediation companies.

 The Role of Crime Scene Cleaners in the Forensic Process